JoseeWouters/Josee-Wouters/content/blog/the-magic-of-relative-units.md

 The size of a display will be set in pixels.
 For example, a common laptop screen size could be 1366 x 768 pixels, meaning that 1366 pixels would fit the width of this screen.
 You can probably already guess the limitations of this unit.
 Create a `header` for example of `1400px` wide and it wouldn’t fit on this common laptop, causing the need for the user to scroll horizontally to view the header completely.

-Ddon't mistake a CSS pixel for a display pixel.
+Don't mistake a CSS pixel for a display pixel.
 Some screens have a higher pixel density, like Apple's retina displays.
 1 pixel in CSS could be 2 or maybe 4 screen pixels, so it will still look the same as on a display with a normal pixel density, only a bit smoother.
 The explanation is actually a bit more complicated, you can read more about it in the [W3C specs](https://www.w3.org/TR/css3-values/#px).

 But pixel density aside, if you use pixels in CSS it may not fit your visitor's screen.
 In most cases, you'll want to use a relative unit.